FinCEN Targets Luxury Real Estate

 FinCEN has expanded the GTO’s geographic scope from two locations, Miami-Dade County and Manhattan, to 15 locations across the country.
-The depth of the data collection on “All-Cash” real estate purchases dramatically increased with the addition of fund transfers (including wires) in the 8/23/17 GTO.
+The depth of the data collection on “All-Cash” real estate purchases (commonly seen these days when people buy real estate) dramatically increased with the addition of fund transfers (including wires) in the 8/23/17 GTO.
 DSA prepared the table below that charts both the geographic and monetary instrument expansion of the GTOs.
-When people are preparing to buy real estate from companies like https://www.williampitt.com/, they are constantly researching and sourcing different areas and financial help for it.
-It is vital that all help is sought throughout the process to make sure nothing is misplaced or forgotten, and no hidden costs appear.

 FinCEN Data on GTO Filings

 FinCEN has publicly disclosed limited information derived from the GTO data collected thus far.
 According to the press release accompanying the 8/23/17 GTO “about 30 percent of reported transactions involve a beneficial owner or purchaser representative that was also subject of a previous suspicious activity report.”

 Dynamic Securities Analytics, Inc. (‘DSA’) obtained the following data points from FinCEN related to the real estate GTO covering Miami Dade and Manhattan for the period 3/1/16 – 7/19/16 pursuant a Freedom of Information Act request: